paullouisageneau/breeze-like-ktelepathy-message-style/README.md

-# KDE Breeze Dark Like Message Style For Telepathy IM
+# The Telepathy IM message style for KDE Breeze Dark Theme
 The Telepathy becomes with message styles that does not match Breeze Dark theme.
 So I create very simple theme that match colours of Breeze Dark theme.